 I ate there a few times, and it was not only cheap but also delicious and they served good portions.
 Other restaurants might range from $10-$25 a meal.

 There’s a supermarket by the port, and while it has moderate prices, it is not cheaper than bringing food from mainland Ecuador.
 Only buy there what you can’t bring yourself.

 Doing Free or Very Cheap Stuff!

-Contrary to popular belief, there are a lot of free and cheap stuff to do in Galapagos.
+Contrary to popular belief, there is a lot of free and cheap stuff to do in Galapagos.
 Many of these can be reached walking, so your total cost will be $0 while others will require a taxi or ferry ride, but these are not too expensive.

 Some activities, though, will require you to either hire a guide or pay for a tour, since they are located in protected areas.
 But, in some cases, guides can be avoided if you ask for permission in the national parks office on the island.